Beef Tallow Skincare 2026: Science-Backed Benefits vs. Viral Trend — Does It Actually Work?

 Body Use Over Face Use

 There's a meaningful distinction between using tallow on the face versus on the body.
-The face has more sebaceous (oil-producing) glands, is more acne-prone, and tends to be more reactive.
-Body application — on dry elbows, heels, shins, or hands — is generally considered lower risk and may be a better starting point if you're curious.
+The face has more sebaceous glands, is more acne-prone, and tends to be more reactive.
+Body application on dry elbows, heels, shins, or hands is generally considered lower risk.
+Better starting point if you're curious.
+I started here too.

 applying beef tallow balm to dry skin on hands